isgeles/DeepRL_CollabCompet_Tennis/README.md

 # Deep RL Collaboration and Competition Tennis
 Udacity Deep Reinforcement Learning Nanodegree, third project "Collaboration and Competition".

-# Project 3: Collaboration and Competition
+# Project 3: Collaboration and Competition.
+The learning algorithm to solve the task was a DDPG controlling both players and trained via self-play and shared replay buffer.

 ### Environment